European Federalist Party: The EFP and the European Union

 The EFP argues that most of the ills in the European Union today come from the past and from the shortcomings of an institutional scheme that was completed by the crisis.
-The European Federalist Party propose to go beyond the current Union, which according to that party is "bureaucratic and un-democratic".
+The European Federalist Party proposes to go beyond the current Union, which according to that party is "bureaucratic and un-democratic".
 Thus the federal Europe desired by the EFP is different from the current European Union, which is see as not strong enough to defend European interests, and too far from the concerns of citizens.

 Political strategy

 The European Federalist Party, like the federalist model, leaves a great deal of autonomy to its national sections, which have a certain freedom of adaptation of the European program to the local culture.
 On the other hand, the European program whose primary goal is to build a European federation is common.
-The EFP thus seeks to differentiate itself from the current official formations of the European Parliament by proposing a real cohesion on the European level.
+The EFP thus seeks to differentiate itself from the current official formations of the European Parliament by proposing cohesion on the European level.
 The announced goal is to create a mass popular movement around the party and the idea of a federal Europe to respond to the current crisis.

 The European Federalist Party has participated in numerous elections, including the French presidential election and the European elections.